jdesousa-univ/Currency-Unions/README.md

 **A:** The term 'country' is used for convenience, but it includes areas that may not be considered countries in the traditional sense of the word :
 > "Colonies (e.g., Bermuda), territories (e.g., Guam), overseas departments (e.g., Guadeloupe), countries that gained their independence (e.g., Guinea-Bissau), and so forth are all included" (GR, 2002, 1128).

+**Q: Why are some countries created in certain years despite their non-existence?**

+**A:** The sample spans from 1948 to 2023.
+Thus, for convenience, all country identifiers are applied retrospectively since 1948, even for territories that gained formal recognition later, such as Aruba (ABW), which was established in 1986.
+After merging the currency union data with your own data, you can easily delete any country-year observations that do not appear in your data.

 **Q: What is the ISO3 alphanumeric code of countries?**

 **A:**  The International Organization for Standardization (ISO) defines three-letter country codes.
 [Here](https://en.wikipedia.org/wiki/ISO_3166-1) is the current list.
 Additionally, I introduced two codes: "BLX" to collectively represent Belgium and Luxembourg and "XKK" to represent Kosovo (see https://en.wikipedia.org/wiki/XK_(user_assigned_code)).